Generative Machine Learning for Multivariate Angular Simulation: Generative methods

-A sigmoid activation, as used for the GAN models (see Section~\ref{subsec:gan}) would also be possible for the first $d-2$ angular variables; however, we found that compared to the Gaussian CDF, the sigmoid's slower convergence to zero and one at the lower and upper limits can result in poor approximations of the angular variable near the endpoints of the interval $[0,\pi]$.
+A sigmoid activation, as used for the GANs (see Section~\ref{subsec:gan}) would also be possible for the first $d-2$ angular variables; however, we found that compared to the Gaussian distribution function, the sigmoid's slower convergence to zero and one at the lower and upper limits can result in poor approximations of the angular variable near the endpoints of the interval $[0,\pi]$.
 Our choice to circularly wrap the last angular coordinate follows \citet{rezende_normalizing_2020}.
-Analytic gradient expressions are available for both the Gaussian CDF and the modulo transformation, meaning that the log-likelihood can be calculated using equation \eqref{eq:change_of_variables}.
+Analytic gradient expressions are available for the Gaussian distribution function, and the gradient of the modulo transformation is $1$ on $(-\pi, \pi)$.
+While the modulo function is not differentiable at $\pi$, we note that the left derivative still equals $1$, and thus we avoid issues when evaluating gradients in practice.
+This in turn allows us to calculate the log-likelihood using Eq.~\eqref{eq:change_of_variables}.